GMorse19/Quip-Pro-Code/README.md

 ## Unsolved Problems

-I still want to worl on signing in on sign-up.
+I still want to work on signing in on sign-up.

+I'd like to add a link to a third party API to draw quotes from.

 I'd like to add more searchable options.
-Currently you can only searc by ID.
+Currently you can only search by ID.

 I'd like to add an option to only update one parameter at a time.